-Once the exterior of the house is in place, you can begin drawing interior walls and creating rooms.
-Rooms are defined by the walls that enclose them and can be assigned a Room Type that applies attributes such as flooring that are typical to that type of room.
-For more information about rooms, see "Room Types" on page 333 of the Reference Manual.
+When the exterior walls enclose an area, a single, large room is created.
+Once the exterior walls are in position, you can add interior walls and to create multiple rooms.
+Rooms can be assigned a Room Type that applies attributes such as flooring that are typical of that type of room.
+For more information about rooms, see "Room Types" on page 337 of the Reference Manual.